 I was in therapy with you a while ago, can I come back?

 Change is definitely a process, not an event.
 So, it doesn't happen quickly.
 I have many clients who come back after as long as a year or two.
 I'm happy to be a resource for you over the course of life transitions.
 Unless there is a reason not to work together, you are welcome to return to therapy at any time.

 How much does therapy cost?

 My rates are similar or slightly below the usual rate in the area for experienced, licensed therapists.
 At the same time, I'm not the least expensive therapist.
-I've been licensed for nearly 15 years, and I've invested in advanced clinical training over two decades to develop skills that help people with unique concerns.
+I've been licensed for over 15 years, and I've invested in advanced clinical training over two decades to develop skills that help people with unique concerns.
 I want you to be able to get the help you need from a trained therapist and to be able to remain in therapy for the length of time you need.

 If you want very low fee therapy, see my Crisis & Low Fee Resourcespage for low fee services.
 There are several excellent training programs in the area with well-supervised interns who can provide sliding scale services.

 Do you assign writing assignments or homework between sessions?

 I rarely ask clients to complete journal or other writing assignments.
 However, I do always offer the opportunity to try new skills and encourage documenting the barriers and successes so we can work together to see what gets in the way when you want to meet your goals.
 For example, if you're struggling with insomnia, I'll encourage you to document your sleep, activities right before bed, and provide a list of things to try that I've noticed helps many of my clients.
 If you're in relationship counseling, I will very likely suggest some activities or new skills to try together between sessions.
 There are also plenty of mindfulness and self compassion exercises that are useful to practice outside of session.